Cruising Q & A

 Instead of an epirb and a liferaft I've concentrated on making the boat itself safer.
 To protect against sinking from a collision, I modified most of the lower storage lockers into watertight compartments by adding sealed partitions and gasketed access hatches.
 I’ve added enough of these sealed compartments that I’m confident you could knock a hole in Atom anywhere below the waterline and she would remain afloat long enough to make emergency repairs.
 The top of my V-berth is now 5-inches above the waterline and also has sealed access hatches.
 Even the toilet has been placed behind an open-topped watertight bulkhead to prevent any of its plumbing fittings from flooding the entire boat.
 The cost of a liferaft, that you may feel you no longer need to carry once you've taken these other precautions, can go a long way toward paying the expenses of these modifications.
 It can also save your boat from sinking at its mooring due to a leaking toilet, or thru-hull fitting.
 A large and stable rigid dinghy with flotation can serve as your liferaft of last resort.

 Anyway, I don't often use digital charts since a full-size paper chart gives a better view and is easier to use and care for than a PC or chart plotter.
 A photocopied chart is the only thing a budget-minded sailor is likely to afford and since US charts have already been paid for by taxes, they are in the public domain, free to all to copy, or they should be.
 A man with a keen eye on deck, a simple handheld GPS and an out of date chart is a whole lot safer than the modern sailor sitting below punching numbers into his chart plotter.
 Although I do use chartplotters on other boats just to keep current with technology, I recognize the false security they engender and don't consider them at all essential.
-As prices and power requirements drop, the 4 or 5-inch chartplotters mounted on a swing-out bracket in the companionway are making more sense on even the small cruising boat, provided you have some paper charts as backup and practice their use.
+As prices and power requirements drop, the 4 or 5-inch chartplotters mounted on a swing-out bracket in the companionway are making more sense on even the small cruising boat, (one was added to Atom in 2015) provided you have some paper charts as backup and practice their use.

 You can email for free with an SSB transciever using an Amateur Radio Pactor modem.
 The downside is that it is for non-business text traffic only, so you still need to use the cyber cafes.
 If you don't have an Amateur license and all the equipment and don't want to become a radio hobbyist, then this system isn't practical.
 I have also used SailMail for a flat rate annual membership fee of about $250.
 You can run both systems on the same equipment if needed.
 In 2007 SCS modems cost about $850.
 That kind of money can pay for a lot of cybercafe time, unless you really need the convenience of onboard email.